 Sexually transmitted infections, also known as STIs or STDs (sexually transmitted diseases), are common—too common.
 In fact, the number of Americans infected with certain STIs has risen significantly over the past few years, and young people are most affected.
 According to the Centers for Disease Control and Prevention (CDC), those between the ages of 15 and 24 make up almost half of all newly diagnosed STIs in the United States, though people of every age are potentially vulnerable.

 In addition to the STIs you’ve definitely heard about, like HIV and herpes, there are a lot of lesser-known STIs that you might not even realize pose a risk.
-Some examples are chlamydia, gonorrhea, syphilis. hepatitis, human papillomavirus (HPV), trichomoniasis, and pubic lice or crabs.
+Some examples are chlamydia, gonorrhea, syphilis, hepatitis, human papillomavirus (HPV), trichomoniasis, and pubic lice or crabs.
 The good news: STIs are preventable and, in most cases, treatable.
-For example, chlamydia can be treated with a simple course of antibiotics like Doxycycline and trichomoniasis can be treated with Flagyl.

 Jessica Smith, who holds a degree in public health, reveals what you should know about STIs and how you can protect yourself and others.